topfreegames/khan/docs/using_webhooks.md

 #### Membership Created

-This event occurs if a player applies to a clan (applicant == requestor) or if a player is invited to a clan (applicant != requestor).
+This event occurs if a player applies to a clan (player == requestor) or if a player is invited to a clan (player != requestor).

 Event Type: `7`